The best flexible pricing strategies for SaaS businesses

 Again, you’ll see per-feature pricing combined with other SaaS pricing models.

-Accounting software QuickBooks uses tiered per-feature pricing, as does the marketing automation tool ActiveCampaign.
+Accounting software QuickBooks uses tiered pricing based on features, as does the marketing automation tool ActiveCampaign.
 Design software Canva offers per-feature pricing alongside per-user pricing.

 When you scan these businesses’ pricing pages, you’ll see why you might need a team to explain features and fees.